longavailable/adaptive-curvefitting/README.md

 ## Why is this tool

-The very difference of adaptive-curvefitting with [numpy.polyfit], [scipy.optimize.curve_fit] or [scipy.optimize.least_squares] is the hypothesis you don’t know which model to fit.
-If you already have the expected model, the methods in [scipy] and [numpy] are fantastic tools and better than this one.
-When you explore something unknown, this will be a maybe.
+The very difference of adaptive-curvefitting with [numpy.polyfit], [scipy.optimize.curve_fit] or [scipy.optimize.least_squares] is **the hypothesis you don’t know which model to fit**.
+If you already have the expected model, the methods in [scipy] and [numpy] are fantastic tools and better than this one. **When you explore something unknown, this will be a maybe**.

 ## Installation, update and uninstallation